irfan013/EDA-of-Audi-cars-data-set/README.md

 - boxplot
 - Using loop, functions for tidy coding
 - Pivot table usuage to answer specfic questions
-- Using barplots for more exploration of data to answer specfic questions
+- Barplots usuage for more exploration of data to answer specfic questions

 Update: 4th September 2021